jcjohnson9/Unity-Blackjack-Poker/README.md

 Missing Features
 Sound Effects: No sound effects across all games.
 Money Mechanics: Games can be played without money, allowing for negative totals in poker.
+Blackjack dealer will not autowin/draw if they have blackjack